Lick Observatory: Early history

 In 1880, a 36 in lens was commissioned to Alvan Clark & Sons, for $51,000.
 Manufacturing of the lens took until 1885 and it was delivered to the observatory on December 29, 1886.
-Warner & Swasey designed and built the telescope mounting.
+Warner & Swasey Company designed and built the telescope mounting.
 The telescope, built with this lens, became the world's largest refracting telescope from when it saw first light on January 3, 1888, until the construction of Yerkes Observatory in 1897.